I welcome the Minister of State at the Department of Foreign Affairs and Trade, Deputy Cannon. I believe it is his first time in the new Chamber.

 The threat to invoke Article 155 of the Spanish Constitution is extremely dangerous.
 Regardless of whether one attributes credibility to the results of the referendum, the people of Catalonia voted for the Catalan Parliament and Mr. Puigdemont as their President.
 Invoking Article 155 sends a direct message to those in Catalonia that their vote is being disregarded.
 This message will drive a further wedge between Catalonia and Spain.

 I am sad to see fragmentation in Europe.
 I would like to have a Europe of strong, autonomous regions which can work together.
 What we should see in Spain is a credible coming together of regions of different cultural traditions and with different backgrounds and working together with respect and in autonomy.
-What we have saw in 2012, however, was a push by Prime Minister Rajoy to diminish autonomy when he used the issue as a political football for electoral purposes.
+What we saw in 2012, however, was a push by Prime Minister Rajoy to diminish autonomy when he used the issue as a political football for electoral purposes.
 Europe stood back and did nothing because during the period of austerity, important issues such as Europe of the regions, ensuring an equitable spread of development and prioritising measures to support social cohesion were pushed to the side for the sake of short-term national fiscal targets.
 This has exacerbated tensions in regions across Europe.

 I am concerned by the outcome of votes in Lombardy and other parts of Europe.
-When Europe's wealthy countries failed to send a signal solidarity to the poorer countries of Europe and we have, at the highest level, President Macron and, to some extent, Chancellor Merkel, speaking about a two-speed Europe, we send a message that might is right and the wealthiest must look out for themselves.
+When Europe's wealthy countries failed to send a signal of solidarity to the poorer countries of Europe and we have, at the highest level, President Macron and, to some extent, Chancellor Merkel, speaking about a two-speed Europe, we send a message that might is right and the wealthiest must look out for themselves.
 This is the signal we also send to wealthy regions in countries which may wish to pull away and emulate the type of division we have seen.
 The fragmentation of Europe is a real and dangerous threat and we need to step up to the challenge.
 We cannot wash our hands of this issue.
 Ireland should step forward and insist on a strong chastisement of the actions taken by Spain.
 We must also put ourselves forward as an honest broker and offer ourselves as a mediator or demand a non-EU external mediator.

 I welcome the Minister of State and the opportunity to have this important debate.
 Like other Members, I know Spain well from many visits there.
 The eruption of this constitutional crisis is shocking.
 It was particularly shocking to see the violence that erupted on 1 October and the heavy-handed response by Prime Minister Rajoy and the Spanish Government.
 It clearly inflamed the crisis and strengthened the independence movement.
 We should hear stronger words of condemnation from the Government of the actions of the Spanish Government.
 That is crucial.
 The scenes were shocking, as was the fact that 900 people were injured.
 The subsequent political arrests of pro-independence people were also shocking.
 It was an inflammatory move by Prime Minister Rajoy.
 He and his Government have mishandled the separatist question as a result.

 That said, I certainly would not support a unilateral declaration of independence by Catalonia.
 Like my party leader, Deputy Brendan Howlin, I disagree with those in this House and elsewhere who call for unthinking support for Catalonian independence.
 We must also be clear that the so-called independence referendum took place outside a constitutional framework and that independent observers declared that it did not meet the standards required and so forth.
 However, Prime Minister Rajoy's response was appalling.
-There has not been sufficiently strong condemnation of the violence by the central government from our Government.
+There has not been sufficiently strong condemnation of the violence by the central Government from our Government.

 Furthermore, this issue is continuing to unfold.
 There are ongoing developments.
 Tomorrow, the Parliament of Catalonia will meet to decide on its response to the threat of direct rule from Spain, another heavy-handed tactic on the part of the Spanish Government, after which the Spanish Senate will return to the matter.
-The strongest words of wisdom are the words of The Elders who spoke through their chairman, Kofi Annan: "The constitutional crisis that is unfolding in Spain calls for consultation and not confrontation."
+The strongest words of wisdom are the words of the Elders who spoke through their chairman, Kofi Annan: "The constitutional crisis that is unfolding in Spain calls for consultation and not confrontation."
 The Elders have urged the Spanish Government and the regional government of Catalonia to renew their commitment to a resolution through dialogue and to find a peaceful path.
 One thing we in Ireland know is the importance of peaceful dialogue.

 As Europeans, we have lessons to learn from what occurred in the former Yugoslavia and, indeed, from what has been happening more recently in Crimea and Ukraine in terms of declarations of independence and the assertion of rights of self-determination that have consequences, may be complex and have to be navigated and negotiated through peaceful means.
 That is very important.